cloverich/blog2/content/blog/2019-11-08/hosting-gatsby-blog/index.md

 ---
-title: Hosting your own blog
+title: Setting up a Gatsby blog
 date: "2019-11-08T00:00:00.000Z"
 description: "An up and running guide to setting up, customizing, and hosting a blog using a static site generator"
 ---